Arcadia Exhibitions Website

 For academic concerns, make an appointment to talk with your academic adviser or Bruce Keller, Associate Dean of Undergraduate Success, Taylor Hall 108A, 215-572-2922.
 The times at which faculty members are available are posted outside their offices.

 For concerns of a more personal nature, you are encouraged to talk with a counselor from Counseling Services.
 You can make an appointment by calling 215-572-2967.
 Services provided are confidential and free to all full-time undergraduate and graduate students.
 Part-time students are eligible for services at a low cost fee per session.
-Counseling Services is open Monday to Friday from 8:00am-5:00pm and select evening appointments from 5pm-7pm (by appointment only).
+Counseling Services is open Monday to Thursday from 8:30am-4:30pm, Fridays 8:30am-4:00pm and Thursday evening appointments are available until 7pm based on staffing and student requests.

 Emergency Notification System